martinmcconnell/fyp-doc/notes.md

 The main use cases in this diagram are:

-- Submit paper: The researcher submits a paper to the journal, and the contract validates the submission and stores the paper in a decentralized storage solution.
+- Submit paper: The researcher submits a paper to the journal, and the contract validates the submission and stores the paper in a decentralised storage solution.

 - Review paper: The reviewer evaluates the paper and provides feedback and ratings, and the contract records the review and updates the status of the paper.

 - Publish paper: After the review process is complete, the contract determines if the paper meets the requirements for publication and adds it to the journal.

-The "Decentralized Storage" is an optional component that can be used to store and distribute the papers in a decentralized and secure manner.
+The "Decentralised Storage" is an optional component that can be used to store and distribute the papers in a decentralised and secure manner.
 The "Interface" is another optional component that provides a user-friendly interface for researchers and reviewers to interact with the journal and track the progress of the peer review process.

 The main use cases in the diagram are "Submit Paper", "Review Paper", and "Publish Paper".
 These represent the primary actions that researchers and reviewers can perform in the journal, and they are supported by the "Smart Contract" and other components of the system.